-Expiration Date: December 31, 2024
+Expiration Date: December 31, 2025

 - 1. Summary of Changes.
 The Executive Aviation Subcommittee (EAS) reviewed on 10 November, 2022, and determined that no changes were required to the OPM. - 2.
 Purpose.
 The purpose of this OPM is to provide aviation fuel drum management guidance.
 The following procedures, when implemented, enhance fuel quality and personnel safety during aircraft refueling operations using drum fuel. - 3.
+Authority.
+This policy is established by the Director, Department of the Interior, Office of Aviation Services (OAS) in accordance with the provisions of Departmental Manual 112 DM 12, 350 DM 1, and Secretarial Order 3322 dated August 23, 2012. - 4.
 Policy.
 Department of Interior bureaus shall use the following procedures when using drummed aviation fuel.

-4. Procedures.
+5. Procedures.